jrcomey/jrcomey.github.io/index.md

 Start with the basic time-variant state-space model:

 $$\boldsymbol{\dot{x}}(t) = \boldsymbol{A}(t)x(t) + \boldsymbol{B}(t)\vec{u}(t)$$

 $$\boldsymbol{y}(t) = \boldsymbol{C}(t)x(t) + \boldsymbol{D}(t)\vec{u}(t)$$

-\(\boldsymbol{A}\) and \(\boldsymbol{C}\) are straightfoward, and serve to model motion. \(\boldsymbol{D}\) is a matrix of zeroes, as there is no feed-forward mechanism.
+$\boldsymbol{A}$ and $\boldsymbol{C}$ are straightfoward, and serve to model motion. $\boldsymbol{D}$ is a matrix of zeroes, as there is no feed-forward mechanism.

 Each multicopter is controlled through the thrust of each motor.
 Therefore, the inputs of the system can be defined as a vector containing each motor force:

 $$\vec{u} = \begin{bmatrix}F_0\\F_1\\F_2\\F_3\\\end{bmatrix}$$

 The problem is that these input forces are in the body frame of reference, and motion calculations are performed in the inertial frame.
-The solution is to define \(\boldsymbol{B}\) so that changes in input forces correctly effect motion in the inertial frame.
+The solution is to define $\boldsymbol{B}$ so that changes in input forces correctly effect motion in the inertial frame.

 Beginning with Newton's second law in the inertial frame of reference, broken into its component parts:

 $$\begin{bmatrix}F_x\\F_y\\ F_z\\\end{bmatrix} = m\begin{bmatrix}a_x\\a_y\\a_z\\\end{bmatrix}$$

-Component forces in the body frame can be translated into the inertial frame through rotation matrix \(\boldsymbol{R}\)
+Component forces in the body frame can be translated into the inertial frame through rotation matrix $\boldsymbol{R}$

 $$\boldsymbol{R}(\psi, \theta, \phi)\begin{bmatrix}{F_x}_b\\{F_y}_b\\{F_z}_b\\\end{bmatrix} = m\begin{bmatrix}a_x\\a_y\\a_z\\\end{bmatrix}$$

-These body component forces now need to be defined in terms of motor input forces \(\vec{u}\).
+These body component forces now need to be defined in terms of motor input forces $\vec{u}$.
 These can be defined through a motor mixer, which defines the effect of each motor on the component forces:

 $$\boldsymbol{R}(\psi, \theta, \phi)\begin{bmatrix}{F_x}_b\\{F_y}_b\\{F_z}_b\\\end{bmatrix} = \boldsymbol{R}(\psi, \theta, \phi)\begin{bmatrix}0 & 0 & 0 & 0\\0 & 0 & 0 & 0\\-1 & -1 & -1 & -1\\\end{bmatrix}\begin{bmatrix}F_0\\F_1\\F_2\\F_3\\\end{bmatrix}$$

-Given that the \(z\) axis in the body frame points normal to the underside of the aircraft, and the motors are fixed upright on a quadcopter, each motor produces force in the \(-z\) direction equal to the magnitude of its total force.
+Given that the $z$ axis in the body frame points normal to the underside of the aircraft, and the motors are fixed upright on a quadcopter, each motor produces force in the $-z$ direction equal to the magnitude of its total force.
-In the event that a motor is tilted, the mixer can be changed to reflect that.
+In the event that a motor is tilted, the mixer can be updated to reflect the effect on the component forces.

 ## Update 7: Cleaning House
 _28 AUG 2020_